bokuweb/avaron/README.md

 - I want to take screenshot of DOM.

-You can capture the following with a real browser with `Avaron`.
+You can capture the following with a real browser when using `Avaron`.

 ![](https://github.com/bokuweb/avaron/blob/master/docs/capture.png?raw=true)